🇬🇧 English

 We'll be adding a new sparkle particle which will mimic the movement of an end rod particle.

-We first need to register a ParticleType in your mod initializer class using your mod id.
+in your mod's initializer class using your mod id.

 // This DefaultParticleType gets called when you want to use your particle in code.

-public static final DefaultParticleType SPARKLE_PARTICLE = FabricParticleTypes.simple();
+public static final SimpleParticleType SPARKLE_PARTICLE = FabricParticleTypes.simple();

 // Register our custom particle type in the mod initializer.

-Registry.register(Registries.PARTICLE_TYPE, new Identifier(MOD_ID, "sparkle_particle"), SPARKLE_PARTICLE);
+Registry.register(Registries.PARTICLE_TYPE, Identifier.of(MOD_ID, "sparkle_particle"), SPARKLE_PARTICLE);

 The "sparkle_particle" in lowercase letters is the JSON path for the particle's texture.
 You will be creating a new JSON file with that exact name later.